Icosa-Computing/langchain-icosa/README.md

 3. `risk_param`: Overrides the risk parameter.
 4. `weight`: Overrides the weight parameter.
 5. `responseType`: Whether or not to include the LLM's reasoning in the response.
 Must be one of `answer` (default) or `answerWithReasoning`.
 6. `seed`: Sets the seed for the LLM.
+Defaults to 0.

 ### Streaming
 ```Python